If you would like to write me more in private, please send me a line at OneStitchNirvana@gmail.com

 A close-up of a few of these neat little designs.
 CEC is such a great company and I adore pretty much almost everything they publish.

+Have I mentioned before that I love to assemble rounded ornaments?
+The curves make finishing really quick and easy.
 If you have not tried it our before, here is how it is done: Simply cut out front and back from acid-free mat-board (I get mine from Michael's).

 Used the cut-outs as templates to snip out light-weight iron-on interfacing in the same shape for both the stitched piece and your backing fabric.
 The interfacing not only gives some additional stabilization to the fabric, but also helps center the design over the mat-board.